cds-snc/canadalogin-static-website/archive/src/en/about-gc-sign-in/about-gc-sign-in.md

 ---
-title: About
+title: About GC Sign in
 translationKey: aboutgcsignin
 layout: 'layouts/base.njk'
 eleventyNavigation:
   key: aboutgcsigninEN
-  title: About
+  title: About GC Sign in
-  parent: partnersEn
   locale: en
-  order: 1
+  order: 4
-  hideMain: false
+  hideMain: true
 ---

 # About GC Sign in